-In order to maintain your credentialing you must:
+In order to maintain your credential you must:

-Individuals who fulfill this requirement will not need to retake the medical certification exams to maintain their CMI credential (see Failure to Recertify section below).
+Individuals who fulfill these requirements will not need to retake the medical certification exams to maintain their CMI credential (see Failure to Recertify section below).

 Acceptable Continuing Education

 New certificates will arrive in 8-10 weeks from the time your recertification is approved.
 We must have your complete contact information.

 Credentialed interpreters who do not comply with the recertification requirements before the established deadline every fifth year will lose their credential(s) and will be removed from the registry of CMIs.
 To regain certification, lapsed individuals must re-apply for certification, meet the prerequisite requirements in effect at the time and pass the examination requirements.

 For detailed information, please refer to the CMI Candidate Handbook:

 For questions, please contact info [at] certifiedmedicalinterpreters [dot] org